 CMC-A-2019-10-07

 S. Townes reported that NASA had completed this action.
 W. Tai and Mr. Dan Smith (NASA) had approached NASA’s Artemis program, but their success was not yet assured.
 W. Tai reported that NASA’s Deep Space Network (DSN) and Near Earth Network (NEN) had committed to adopting Simple Schedule Format and Communications Planning Information Format.
 N. Bobrinsky reported ESA was currently undertaking this action, but was far from completion.
-Tsutomu S reported that JAXA was doing the same and was not yet done with the action.
+T. Shigeta reported that JAXA was doing the same and was not yet done with the action.

 CMC-A-2019-10-09